zheksoon/snapdrag/README.md

 ## Introduction

 **Snapdrag** is a simple, lightweight, and performant drag-and-drop library for React and vanilla JS.
-It is designed to be highly customizable and extensible, while also being easy to use out of the box.
-It is written in pure TypeScript and offers compatibility with various frameworks and libraries.
+It's designed to be highly customizable and extensible, while also being easy to use out of the box.
+Snapdrag is written in pure TypeScript and offers compatibility with various frameworks and libraries.

-Inspired by React DnD, it's designed to be more lightweight and flexible. **Snapdrag** overcomes HTML5 limitations and provides a rich set of events for fine control over drag-and-drop interactions.
+## Why Snapdrag?

-**Snapdrag** is a low-level library and does not provide any UI components out of the box.
-It is designed to be a building block for more complex drag-and-drop interactions.
-It is also framework-agnostic and can be used with any framework or library.
-For convenience, **Snapdrag** provides optional React bindings for easy integration with React apps.
+Working with drag-and-drop for sure is not an easy task.
+Libraries like `react-dnd` are quite bulky and don't offer a lot of flexibility.
+Snapdrag is my attempt to create a simple, flexible, and intuitive drag-and-drop library, suitable for any framework, or without it.

 ## Key Features

-- 🛠️ **Extendable:** Simple core API that can be extended to support any drag-and-drop use case
+- **Extendable:** Simple core API that can be extended to support any drag-and-drop use case
-- 🚀 **High Performance:** Handle thousands of drag sources and drop targets with a minimal performance impact
+- **High Performance:** Handle thousands of drag sources and drop targets with a minimal performance impact
-- 📡 **Rich Event System:** Fine control over drag-and-drop interactions
+- **Rich Event System:** Fine control over drag-and-drop interactions
-- 🔌 **Plugins:** Supports [plugins](#plugins) to extend the core functionality, with the default [auto scroll plugin](#auto-scroll-plugin) out of the box
+- **Plugins:** Supports [plugins](#plugins) to extend the core functionality, with the default [auto scroll plugin](#auto-scroll-plugin) out of the box
-- ⚛️ **Optional React Bindings:** Provides optional [React bindings](#react-bindings)
+- **Optional React Bindings:** Provides optional [React bindings](#react-bindings)
-- 🪶 **Lightweight:** Less than 5KB gzipped without minification
+- **Lightweight:** Less than 5KB gzipped without minification

 ## Installation